Prince Harry, Duke of Sussex: Public life

 Before reporting for duty to the Australian Defence Force (ADF), Harry visited the Australian War Memorial in Canberra on 6 April 2015.
-On 7 May 2015, he made a farewell walkabout at the Sydney Opera House and visited Macquarie University Hospital.
-On 24–25 April 2015, he joined his father in Turkey to attend commemorations of the centenary of the Gallipoli Campaign.
-On 28 October 2015, he carried out one day of engagements in the US.
+He made a farewell walkabout at the Sydney Opera House on 7 May 2015 and visited Macquarie University Hospital.
+He joined his father in Turkey to attend commemorations of the centenary of the Gallipoli Campaign in April 2015.
+In October 2015, Harry carried out a day of engagements in the US.
 He launched the Invictus Games Orlando 2016 with First Lady Michelle Obama and Second Lady Jill Biden at Fort Belvoir.
 He later attended an Invictus Games board meeting and a reception to celebrate the launch at the British Ambassador's Residence.
-On 26 November 2015, as patron of Sentebale, Harry travelled to Lesotho to attend the opening of the Mamohato Children's Centre.
+Harry, as patron of Sentebale, travelled to Lesotho to attend the opening of the Mamohato Children's Centre in November 2015.
 From 30 November to 3 December 2015, he made an official visit to South Africa.
 He visited Cape Town, where he presented the insignia of the Order of the Companions of Honour to the Archbishop on behalf of the Queen.
 Harry also played the Sentebale Royal Salute Polo Cup, at Val de Vie Estate in Cape Town, fundraising for Sentebale.
 He visited Nepal 19–23 March 2016.
 He stayed until the end of March 2016 to help rebuild a secondary school with Team Rubicon UK, and visited a Hydropower Project in Central Nepal.

 In April 2018, he was appointed Commonwealth youth ambassador, a position which he held until March 2020.
 Also in that month, Harry became a patron of Walk of America, a campaign which brings together a number of veterans who will take part in a 1,000-mile expedition across the US in mid-2018.
 The Prince was appointed the president of The Queen's Commonwealth Trust, which focuses on projects involving children and welfare of prisoners, in April.
 Periodically, online QCT chat sessions were conducted and uploaded to YouTube for general public viewing.
 He remained the charity's president until February 2021.
 In July 2018, Harry travelled to Dublin, Ireland, alongside his wife Meghan, which marked their first overseas visit as a couple.
-In October 2018, the Duke and Duchess of Sussex travelled to Sydney, Australia, for the 2018 Invictus Games.
+In October 2018, the Duke and Duchess of Sussex travelled to Sydney, for the 2018 Invictus Games.
 This formed part of a Pacific tour that included Australia, Fiji, Tonga and New Zealand.